dogweather/forkful/content/en/fish-shell/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string involves extracting date information encoded within strings and converting it into a structured format that programming environments can recognize and manipulate.
-Programmers do this to enable operations such as date comparison, arithmetic, formatting, and localization, which are essential for handling scheduling, timestamps, and historical data efficiently in software.

 ## How to:
 In Fish Shell, you don't have built-in commands specifically designed for parsing dates from strings.
 Instead, you rely on external utilities like `date` (available in Linux and macOS) or leverage popular third-party tools such as `GNU date` for more complex parsing.
 Here's how to approach it: